msr102087/horiseon-code-refactor/README.md

 # Horiseon Social Services Project

-This submission is a code refractor project to enhance the the accessibility of the Horiseon Social Services website.
+This submission is a code refactor project to enhance the the accessibility of the Horiseon Social Services website.

 ## Motivation